Thabovw/website/content/home/teaching.md

 weight = 60

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I am a teaching instructor for the following courses at the Radboud Universtiy in Nijmegen:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+2015

+- Theories of Strategic and Persuasive Communication
+- Communication Science Skills

+2016

+- Theories of Strategic and Persuasive Communication
+- Issues in Communication Science

+2017

+- Current Theories of Influence
+- Experimental Designs

+2018

+- Current Theories of Media and Influence
+- Bachelor Theses